 Exhibit Description 1.1 Form of Underwriting Agreement.
 4.1 Amended and Restated Articles of Amendment and Restatement of Easterly Government Properties, Inc., incorporated by reference to Exhibit 3.1 to Amendment No. 2 to the Registrant's Registration Statement on Form S-11 filed with the SEC on January 30, 2015.
 4.2 Amended and Restated Bylaws of Easterly Government Properties, Inc., incorporated by reference to Exhibit 3.2 to Amendment No. 2 to the Registrant's Registration Statement on Form S-11 filed with the SEC on January 30, 2015.
 4.3 First Amendment to Amended and Restated Bylaws of Easterly Government Properties, Inc., incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K filed with the SEC on February 27, 2019.
-4.4 Second Amendment to Amended and Restated Bylaws of Easterly Government Properties, Inc., incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K filed with the SEC on May 20, 2021.
-4.5 Specimen Certificate of Common Stock of Easterly Government Properties, Inc., incorporated by reference to Exhibit 4.1 to Amendment No. 2 to the Registrant's Registration Statement on Form S-11 filed with the SEC on January 30, 2015.
+4.4 Specimen Certificate of Common Stock of Easterly Government Properties, Inc., incorporated by reference to Exhibit 4.1 to Amendment No. 2 to the Registrant's Registration Statement on Form S-11 filed with the SEC on January 30, 2015.
 5.1 Opinion of Goodwin Procter LLP as to the legality of the securities being registered.
 8.1 Opinion of Goodwin Procter LLP as to certain tax matters.
 23.1 Consent of PricewaterhouseCoopers LLP.
 23.2 Consent of Goodwin Procter LLP (included in Exhibits 5.1 and 8.1 hereto).
 24.1 Power of Attorney (included in Part II of Registration Statement as filed).
-107 Calculation of Filing Fee Table.